Louis-Etienne/infinigen/README.md

-# Modification of the [INFINIGEN](https://infinigen.org) repo for deployment and use on compute canada
+# Modification of the [INFINIGEN](https://infinigen.org) repo for deployment and use on Compute Canada

+An easy to use repo to generate synthetic data on Compute Canada using the original [INFINIGEN](https://infinigen.org) of [Princeton Vision & Learning Lab](https://pvl.cs.princeton.edu/)

 ## Getting started

 ### Quick overview